kingsdigitallab/dh-rse-summer-school-2025/README.md

 *Talks*
 - Introduction to RSE in Digital Humanities
+- Community and capacity building around RSE in A&H
 - Introduction to the Software Development Lifecycle
 - Case studies of Digital Humanities projects